Mochimochi07/Readme/FAQ/FAQS.md

 its kinda better to me just to use proper energy management since work will be stressful. im currently not taking my master's because i need so many things so that i can be accepted in a master's program.

+•Can companies have a sample for DAJtech?

+>Yes, companies can have a sample for Dajtech. i meant i can give companies upgrades and blueprints for prototypes for free if they like it. the only problem is that dajtech needs no funding because its a technology and ill be the one funding it with my money. i am confident that i can but i need experience and tons of trainings along with it. i just need experience,techniques,models and other things so that i can make more upgrades, more apps, and other things. i train everyday with physics and other things of course. things like this are confidential can be discussed in interviews or special assessments.